Underground-Ops/underground-nexus/README.md

 ----------------------------------------------------

-**Deploying Virtual Machines in Underground Nexus:**
+## Deploying Virtual Machines in Underground Nexus:

 The Underground Nexus can be configured to emulate and run virtual machines inside of its stack with an application called *Virtual Machine Manager* and can be configured to use *QEMU*, which is already pre-installed for immediate use upon being deployed.

 Please see the images found in the repository for examples on how to use virtual machines to begin configuring emulated virtual systems.

-**Using Underground Nexus Virtual Machines:**
+### Using Underground Nexus Virtual Machines:
-- Walkthrough screenshots steps 1-2
+- Walkthrough screenshots

 <img src="Using_Virtual_Machines__1.PNG" alt="Walkthrough screenshots steps 1-2">

-- Walkthrough screenshots steps 3-4:
 <img src="Using_Virtual_Machines__2.PNG" alt="Walkthrough screenshots steps 3-4">

-- Walkthrough screenshot step 5:

 <img src="Using_Virtual_Machines__3.PNG" alt="Walkthrough screenshots steps 5">